EconomyLens.com

 Related

 On its website, the Le Parisien daily published a photo of one of the dolls sold on the platform, accompanied by an explicitly sexual caption.
-The dolls measure around 80 centimetres (30 inches) in height, and in the photo, one was pictured holding a teddy bear.
+The dolls measure around 80 centimetres (30 inches) in height, and in the photo, it was pictured holding a teddy bear.
 “Imagine a child randomly clicking on and coming across these products while browsing the site looking for a doll,” DGCCRF official Alice Vilcot-Dutarte was quoted as saying by Le Parisien.

 The news comes in the wake of Shein’s announcement in October that it intended to set up shop in a prestigious department store in central Paris — its first physical outlet.
 Its outlet is due to open on Wednesday at BHV Marais, an iconic building that has stood across from Paris City Hall since 1856.
 That decision provoked outrage among other clients of the upmarket store, BHV Marais, with some top fashion brands pulling their products from its shelves.